JelaniThompson/lexicon/README.md

 **CLI built in Elixir that returns word definitions**

+# Tasks that still need to be finished:
+- [ ] Get defintions for words with more than one definition e.g. (Banana, Go Bananas)
+- [ ] Include examples of word usage
+- [ ] Include part of speech the word is used in (adjective, noun, verb, etc.)
+- [ ] Google Translate for languages later on??? 🤔

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: